ivanhirskyy/BrewKeeper/README.md

 1. **Collection Overview**:

    - Displays all beers in a responsive grid layout.
-   - Each beer card shows basic details (e.g., name, type, and image).

 2. **Detailed Beer View**:

    - Displays expanded details of a selected beer.
-   - Includes fields such as name, type, year, brewery, ABV, and description.

 3. **Add New Beers**:
    - Allows users to add custom beers to their collection.